SoftwareHeritage/swh-mirror/README.md

   several hundreds of Mb/s).
 So make sure you have a correctly tuned database and enough network bw.

-- Biggest topics are the directory, content and revision.
+- Biggest topics are the directory, revision and content.